 Chess requires using both the right and left brains to develop a comprehensive strategy that is both creative and rational.
 The right brain's visual information processing section recognizes patterns, while the analytical left side decides the most logical course of action.
 The brain combines the two processes, which is how chess moves are created.

 "The secret of your success is determined by your daily agenda."

 — John C Maxwell

 Chess is a logic and strategy-based game.
 With multiple possible moves at any time, it's ideal for putting your cognitive abilities to the test.
 Numerous research has been conducted to determine how chess can enhance various brain functions.
 The following are some of the most important cognitive tasks you may use to improve your gameplay.

 A 2004 study at Michigan State University revealed the critical importance of memory in chess, concluding that "the majority of the differences between great chess players appear to be in the number of game positions they know, rather than in their ability to select a solid move."

 Chess appears to be mostly a memory game for the very best players.
-According to a studie found in Cognitive Science, grandmasters memorize between 10,000 and 300,000 “chunks” of chess pieces.
+According to some studies found in Cognitive Science, grandmasters memorize between 10,000 and 300,000 "chunks" of chess pieces.